FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 .. image:: ../img/Workshop/Worksh164.png

-19. Click Save in the Structures Widget to load the data into the dialog box.
+1. Click Save in the Structures Widget to load the data into the dialog box.

 **Complete the Structure Fields**

-20. Load the Hydraulic Structures Attribute table.
+2. Load the Hydraulic Structures Attribute table.
     The attributes will help fill out each structure table.

-21. Check the center button.
+3. Check the center button.

-22. Select the first structure.
+4. Select the first structure.

-23. Rename the Structure with the “A” button.
+5. Rename the Structure with the “A” button.

-24. Fill the Type and Rating fields
+6. Fill the Type and Rating fields

-25. Move to the next structure and repeat the process.
+7. Move to the next structure and repeat the process.

 .. image:: ../img/Workshop/Worksh146.png

-26. Schematize the structure data.
+8. Schematize the structure data.

 .. image:: ../img/Workshop/Worksh165.png

 Step 5: Assign the rating tables
 --------------------------------

-27. Click the Import Rating Tables button
+1. Click the Import Rating Tables button

 .. image:: ../img/Workshop/Worksh147.png

-Select the rating tables from the project folder.
+2. Select the rating tables from the project folder.

-Click open.
+3. Click open.

 **C:\Users\Public\Documents\FLO-2D PRO Documentation\Example Projects\QGIS Tutorials\QGIS Lesson 6\Culverts Tables**

 .. image:: ../img/Workshop/Worksh148.png

-The data has been imported.
+4. The data has been imported.
+Switch to another structure in the list if the table and plot does not update.
-If you can’t see it, switch to a different structure.

 .. image:: ../img/Workshop/Worksh149.png